optozorax/unasanu/content/en/index.md

 Or put more optimistically if you will: if some property doesn't exist, everything has it! :)

-{{ admonition_start(color="blue", title="📝 Provided Definition") }}
+{{ admonition_start(color="blue", title="📝 Introduced definition") }}
-**Panquality** — a viewpoint on qualia that posits every algorithm possesses qualia per definition.
+**Panqualia** — a viewpoint on qualia that posits every algorithm possesses qualia per definition.
 {{ admonition_end() }}

 Let's take for example a random neural network and feed it random data.
 I believe this neural network has subjective experiences and feels something.
 The only problem is that this network:
 * Lacks the intellect to realize it is feeling something.
 * Lacks memory to remember what it has just felt.
 * Lacks a language to communicate to other such networks what it has felt.
-* Even if it had all this, its feelings aren’t structured, and the input data is random, so intellect and memory will hardly be of any help.
+* Even if it had all this, its feelings aren't structured, and the input data is random, so intellect and memory will hardly be of any help.

 Here are some measurable criteria offered, based on my understanding of qualia.
 Addressing each of these makes the system more sensitive and brings it closer to the human perception of the world.